Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Niaux (40 mins) - Prehistoric cave painting

 Because of the sensitivity of these paintings, access is closely controlled and you will be part of a group of no more than 20 people, carrying 'one torch between two people'.
 Pre-booking is essential.
+This is one of the 7 'Grand sites of the Ariege' supported by the Regional council - see the official website for details.

 Lombrives (40 mins)

-The 'Grotte de Lombrives' is one of the biggest caves in the world, with a main cave 'the cathedral' which is 100m high (although be warned, you have to take the five hour walking tour to get this far into the cave).
-The shorter 90 minute tour takes in the famous 'mammouth' stalagmite and the cathedral cave in which they hold choral concerts.
+The 'cathedral' cavern which is 100m high is beyond this concert venue, (although be warned, you have to take the five hour walking tour to get this far into the cave).
+Their shorter 90 minute tour takes in the famous 'mammouth' stalagmite and the cave in which they hold mainly choral concerts.

 Bedeilhac (40 mins)

 The grotte de Bedeilhac is a gigantic cave full of stalagmites and with some paleolithic paintings of animals dating back more than 15,000 years.
 The art is not as impressive as Niaux, but as Bedheilac was also used during the second world war for maintaining German aeroplanes, there are also fascinating relics from this period!
+This cave has no offcial website.

 Labouiche (30 mins)